Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Introduction

 Nearly all work to date has focused on univariate treatments, which is insufficient for addressing problems raised in the analysis of environmental mixtures.
-In this work, we build on the existing literature by using exponentially tilted estimands within the multivariate treatment context.
-This extension to the multivariate setting is non-trivial and introduces several new, complex questions.
+We build on the existing literature by using exponentially tilted estimands within the multivariate treatment context, which is a non-trivial extension that introduces several new, complex questions.
 First, the intervention parameter becomes a vector, creating an infinite space of possible intervention directions.
-This raises a variety of policy questions about how to shift all exposures at once and which direction is best.
-Second, a fair basis for comparing these different directional shifts is needed; interventions must be constrained to be of the same size for meaningful comparisons, where the definition of fair is not unique.
-We propose solutions to each of these issues and explore a variety of estimands within this framework that target different policy-relevant questions of interest in environmental epidemiology.
-We show that these different estimands vary in terms of how efficiently they can be estimated from the data, and we provide algorithms for finding optimal policies in terms of shifts in exposures that lead to the biggest reduction in adverse health outcomes.
-We provide theoretical support in terms of minimax rates that show how well the estimands can be estimated and how the difficulty of estimation intrinsically depends on the conditional covariance matrix of the exposures.
+This raises a variety of questions about how to shift all exposures at once and which direction is best.
+Second, a fair basis for comparing different shifts is needed; interventions must be constrained to be of the same size for meaningful comparisons.
+We propose solutions to these issues and explore a variety of estimands that target policy-relevant questions of interest in environmental epidemiology.
+We show that these different estimands vary in terms of how efficiently they can be estimated from the data, and we provide algorithms for finding optimal policies that lead to the biggest reduction in adverse health outcomes.
+We provide theoretical support in the form of minimax rates that show how well the estimands can be estimated and how the difficulty of estimation intrinsically depends on the conditional covariance matrix of the exposures.
 We also develop efficient influence function based estimators that can achieve root-$n$ convergence and asymptotic normality using complex, machine learning estimators for nuisance function estimation.